KimBranzell/KimBranzell/README.md

 ### Greetings!

-My name is Kim Branzell, I'm a autodidact full-stack developer, currently working for **ID Kommunikation**, a Malmö based communications agency.
+My name is Kim Branzell, I'm a self-learned full-stack developer, currently working for [**ID Kommunikation**](https://idkommunikation.com/), a Malmö based communications agency.
 I specialize in WordPress development, with a touch of whatever Javascript framework fits.

 ### Weapons of choice